jimregan/notes/_drafts/2026-01-15-chatgpt-reel-notes.md

 * **nincs bajom vkivel** – I have no problem with someone
 * **mit tudom én** – I don’t know / whatever
 * **igaz?** – right?

-If you want to continue, paste the next reel and I’ll keep this **exact same format**.

 -----